 Keep in mind that the volume of these keywords isn’t always accurate, but it’ll give you an idea of what to expect when you’re targeting a particular keyword.

 With these marketing tools, you’ll be able to study your competitors and find opportunities.
 Once you see these keyword opportunities, you can target them by writing helpful content.

 The best way to start a new website is to target long-tail keywords.
 As you create more pages with SEO’s best practices, your website will gradually rank higher, which means it’ll benefit your business in numerous ways.

-Blogging Tip: Try to avoid doing anything shady like plagiarizing another website’s content because search engines like Google are getting smarter every day and can detect this.
+- Blogging Tip: Avoid doing anything shady, like plagiarizing another website’s content, because search engines like Google are getting smarter every day and can detect this.
 Your business website could get penalized for going against search engines’ guidelines.

 1. Driving New Customers To Your Business

 One of the reasons blogging is important for businesses is that it can drive more customers to your website.
 If you’re running a family restaurant, ranking the keyword “best places to eat” in your area will result in search traffic clicking on your page.

 Once this traffic clicks on your page, whether they go to your family restaurant or not depends on how you deliver your information.